sxross/MotionModel/README.md

   - Hash#empty?
   - Symbol#titleize

-  Also in the extensions is a debug class to log stuff to the console.
+  Also in the extensions is a `Debug` class to log stuff to the console.
+  It uses NSLog so you will have a separate copy in your application log.
   This may be preferable to `puts` just because it's easier to spot in your code and it gives you the exact level and file/line number of the info/warning/error in your console output: